wp-plugins/woo-addon-for-stripe/readme.txt

 == Usage ==

-Customer must have checked out once with WooCommerce Stripe before being able to save    new cards using this plugin.
+Customer must have checked out once with WooCommerce Stripe before being able to save    new cards.

 Customer visits the "My Account" page.